-- The New Zealand cash portfolios of each Fund are designed to ensure that any credit risk is primarily to New Zealand registered banks, or securities with a credit rating equal to, or better than, the single A rated banks. - Most of the New Zealand fixed interest portfolio is in New Zealand government stock. - The loans within the first home mortgage portfolio are subject to conservative terms relating to loan to valuation ratios and debt servicing ratios, as described in Schedule 12. - Any investment below an A grade must be approved by the Investment Committee.
+- The New Zealand cash portfolios of each Fund are designed to ensure that any credit risk is primarily to New Zealand registered banks, or securities with a credit rating equal to, or better than, the single A rated banks - Most of the New Zealand fixed interest portfolio is in New Zealand government stock or securities that have a higher credit rating than the New Zealand government, issued by entities known as Multilateral Development Banks (MDBs). - The loans within the first home mortgage portfolio are subject to conservative terms relating to loan to valuation ratios and debt servicing ratios, as described in Schedule 12. - Any investment below an A grade must be approved by the Investment Committee.
 The Investment Committee will consider the returns to investors and other criteria.
 Any decision to invest in an instrument below A grade will prioritise the best interests of scheme investors.